MichaelBurge/michaelburge.github.io/_posts/2019-03-19-nes-design.markdown

 }
 {% endhighlight %}

-The NES has two different address buses, primarily used by the CPU and PPU respectively:
+The NES has two different address spaces, primarily used by the CPU and PPU respectively:
 * [CPU Memory Map](https://wiki.nesdev.com/w/index.php/CPU_memory_map)
 * [PPU Memory Map](https://wiki.nesdev.com/w/index.php/PPU_memory_map)

 The CPU mostly handles game logic, while the PPU's address space stores sprites, tiles, and colors.

 Cartridges listen on both address buses.
-They are not a simple list of bytes, since they can have arbitrary circuitry embedded within them.
+They are not a simple ROM holding a list of bytes, since they can have arbitrary circuitry[^4].
 Games can choose to include extra RAM, coprocessors for specialized calculations, or control registers for changing the address space.

-For example, Super Mario Bros 3 changes which tilemap is active - which animates the background - by writing to a single control register.
+Super Mario Bros 3 animates its background by telling the cartridge to suddenly switch between two different background tile patterns.
+When the PPU reads from the relevant addresses, the cartridge suddenly starts returning different tile data.
+Its otherwise not possible to update the entire background in a single frame.

 ![Bank Switching](/assets/articles/20190318-nes-emulator/bankswitch.gif)

 (Original image from [this article](https://n3s.io/index.php?title=How_It_Works)) {: style="text-align: center;"}

 ### CPU

-The CPU is the most important component, because it has the most variety of responsibilities.
+The CPU handles the game logic: What happens when Mario jumps, stomps on a Goomba, or falls in a pit?

-It repeatedly fetches, decodes, and executes an instruction located at the current **Program Counter** - a pointer in CPU address space - which is then incremented to the next instruction.
+It repeatedly fetches, decodes, and executes an instruction at the current **Program Counter** - a pointer in CPU address space - which is then incremented to the next instruction.

-The CPU can only perform three actions:
+The CPU can only perform three primitive actions:
 * Request a read(in CPU address space)
 * Request a write
 * Change its internal registers

-All instructions are combinations of these primitive actions.
-For example, the [Arithmetic Shift Left, with Absolute,X addressing mode](http://obelisk.me.uk/6502/reference.html) instruction(`0x1E`) takes 7 clock cycles and causes the CPU to perform the following 7 actions:
+All instructions are combinations of these.
+The [Arithmetic Shift Left, with Absolute,X addressing mode](http://obelisk.me.uk/6502/reference.html) instruction(`0x1E`) takes 7 clock cycles and causes the CPU to perform the following 7 actions[^5]:
 * (1) Fetch the opcode byte `0x1E` at the current program counter
 * (2,3) Fetch a two-byte value `V` immediately after the opcode byte containing a 16-bit address
 * (4) Adds the `X` register to `V`